Socialist Party (Netherlands): Foundation until 1994

 The SP started to build a network of local parties, with strong local roots.
 The SP had its own General Practitioners' offices, provided advice to citizens and set up local action groups.
 This developed within front organisations, separate trade unions, environmental organisations and tenant associations.
 This work resulted in a strong representation in several municipal legislatures, notably in Oss.
 Also in some States-Provincial, the SP gained a foothold, especially in the province of North Brabant.

 Since 1977, SP attempted to enter the House of Representatives, but the party failed in 1977, 1981, 1982, 1986 and 1989.
-In 1991, the SP officially scrapped the term Marxism–Leninism because the party had evolved to the point that the term was no longer considered appropriate.
+In 1991, the SP officially scrapped the term Marxism–Leninism because the members felt that the term was no longer appropriate.